ani171/Semiconductor_Packaging_Ansys/README.md

 | **Leadframe** | Metal frame that supports the die and provides electrical connections via leads.
 Easy to manufacture and cost-effective. | Standard ICs, low-cost logic and memory packages |
 | **Laminate** | Layered organic material used as substrate.
 Lightweight and flexible, suitable for medium-power applications. | BGAs, QFNs, consumer electronics |

+> - Carrier selection depends on **thermal, mechanical, and electrical requirements**.

 #### Interconnection Options

 | Interconnection Type | Description | Typical Applications / Advantages |